 It didn’t really matter what kind of candidate Democrats ran in the House.
-Fighting progressive like Alan Grayson or Tom Perriello in a swing seat?
+Fighting progressives like Alan Grayson or Tom Perriello in a swing seat?
 Gone.
-Scared of his shadow conservative Dem like Zack Space or Steve Dreihaus?
+Scared-of-his-shadow conservative Dems like Zack Space or Steve Dreihaus?
 Gone.
 New Dem like Melissa Bean?
 Looks like she’s gone too.
-Up-and-coming candidate like Joe Garcia or Dan Seals in a winnable pickup spot?
-No. Even California, where the Democrats at the top of the ticket won convincingly, there’s a chance for two Dem incumbents – Jerry McNerney and Jim Costa – to go down; those races are still uncalled at the moment and will be for some time.
+Up-and-coming candidates like Joe Garcia or Dan Seals in a winnable pickup spot?
+No. Even in California, where the Democrats at the top of the ticket won convincingly, there’s a chance for two Dem incumbents – Jerry McNerney and Jim Costa – to go down; those races are still uncalled at the moment and will be for some time.
 The success stories were few and far between (everyone held serve in Iowa, for example, which is notable).
 Basically, you got steamrolled by the economy and the D next to your name and it didn’t matter what strategy you offered to combat it.

 Those were the less visible House races.
 In the more visible Senate races, we are likely to have a +6 GOP outcome.
 High-profile Republicans like Sharron Angle, John Raese, Carly Fiorina, Christine O’Donnell and Linda McMahon were defeated, and it looks like Ken Buck and Dino Rossi may get nipped as well.
 Pat Toomey and Mark Kirk barely survived.
 Even Russ Feingold made a race of it, and heck, Alvin Greene got 356,000 people to vote for him.
 It seemed like these races captured more media attention, highlighted the positions of the Republican candidates, and made it more possible for Democrats to go against the grain of the election.
 Nobody could get hidden in the weeds, and believe me, there are a lot of weeds in that new House GOP.

 But this can’t be a consolation. . . . [cont’d.]